cofuente/fan-lights/README.md

 # fan-lights

-Controls the 8 RGB LEDs on a Framework laptop's Mobius fan.
-Two modes of operation:
+A small Python project that drives the 8 RGB LEDs on a Framework laptop's Mobius fan.
+Everything hangs off a single vendor binary, framework_tool, which takes a command like `./framework_tool --rgbkbd 0 0xff0000 0x00ff00 0x00ff00 0xff0000 0` (always 8 hex colors for the 8 lights).

+This project works 3 ways:
 1. **`daemon.py`** — standalone daemon that drives LEDs directly via `framework_tool`
 2. **`rgb_bridge.py`** — OpenRGB bridge that polls a virtual `FrameworkFan` device in OpenRGB and forwards colors to `framework_tool`
 3. **`fanlight`** — interactive CLI tool (installed separately) that wraps `daemon.py` with a live pattern-switching menu